 The average Raqchi altitude is 3460 meters above sea level (11351.71), the minimum Raqchi altitude is 3300 m.s.n.m (10826 feet).
 The Weather in Raqchi is very varied due to the ecological Quechua floor; temperate and dry in autumn and winter, Weather in Raqchi is rainy and humid.
 From April to October the Weather in Raqchi is dry for travelers this season is very good for traveling.
 Temperatures vary between day and night, ranging from 12ºC to 20ºC during the day to lower considerably at night at temperatures below 0ºC.

+After flying from the capital of Perú, Lima, you will arrive in Cusco to acclimatize and enjoy this tour.
 Inside the Catholic temple many artisans offer their handicrafts.
 This typical population celebrates the so-called Festival Raqchi Cusco every third Sunday of June, it is a show of traditional and folk dances.

 There are not many tours of Raqchi and the few that offer a visit to the Raqchi archeologuical site include other tourist sites of the South Valley Cusco.
 Reservations can be made online or in the Historic Center of Cusco: